MihaiDavid05/Road-Segmentation-from-Aerial-Images/README.md

 ## Google Colab Notebook
 If you cannot get the right CUDA and PyTorch versions locally, or if you have any other compatibility issues, we also provide a Colab notebook where the environment is set exactly as on our local machine, for reproducibility.
+However, you must first generate the augmented dataset, locally.
 You can find it under `EPFL_ML_project_2.ipynb`.
-To run it, you must upload the code to your Google Drive account and rename your PROJECT_ROOT_FOLDER to `EPFL_ML_project_2`.
+To run the notebook, you must upload the code to your Google Drive account and rename your PROJECT_ROOT_FOLDER to `EPFL_ML_project_2`.

 ## Results
 TODO: best checkpoint as experiment_BEST zip file and add readme to doc folder, add icons

-All submissions will be stored under `results` folder in the form `submission_<config_filename>_avg_patch_ttime_aug.csv`.
+All submissions will be stored under `results` folder in the file `submission_<config_filename>_avg_patch_ttime_aug.csv`.

 The `.csv` uploaded on AICrowd platform can be found under `results/submission_experiment_BEST_avg_patch_ttime_aug.csv`.